-You may feel discomfort on the electrical stimulation as the perineal area is generally sensitive.
+You may feel discomfort on the electrical stimulation as the perineal and genital areas are generally sensitive.
 Also, where the needle is inserted you may feel pain but this temporary.
 In very exceptional cases there may be a slight risk of bleeding and bruising, which usually resolves quickly.